Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 Part 6 – Service vs Components vs Microservices

 After a refresher of the 8 fallacies of distributed computing, we examined an alternative to the 2 way communications between services.
-We applied Pat Hellands “Life Beyond Distributed Transactions ? – An Apostate ‘s Opinion” (PDF format) which takes the position that Distributed transactions are not the solution for coordinating updates between services.
-We discussed why distributed transactions are problematic.
+We applied Pat Hellands “Life Beyond Distributed Transactions – An Apostate’s Opinion” (original article from 2007) / “Life Beyond Distributed Transactions – An Apostate’s Opinion” (updated and abbreviated version from 2016), which takes the position that Distributed transactions are not the solution for coordinating updates between services.
+Finally we discussed why distributed transactions are problematic and what approach Pat Helland proposed instead.

 According to Pat Helland, we must find the solution to our problem by looking at:

-- How do we split our data / services
+- How do we split our data between services

-- How do we identify our data / services
+- How do we identify our data within services

-- How do we communicate between our data / services
+- How do we communicate between our services

 Section 1 and 2 were covered in Microservices: It’s not (only) the size that matters, it’s (also) how you use them – part 2 and can be summarized: